AdobeDocs/experience-manager-cloud-service.sv-SE/help/implementing/developing/introduction/development-guidelines.md

 För lokal utveckling skrivs loggposterna till lokala filer i `/crx-quickstart/logs` mapp.

 I molnmiljöer kan utvecklare hämta loggar via Cloud Manager eller använda ett kommandoradsverktyg för att avsluta loggarna. <!-- See the [Cloud Manager documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/introduction-to-cloud-manager.html) for more details.
-Note that custom logs are not supported and so all logs should be output to the error log. -->
+Custom logs are not supported and so all logs should be output to the error log. -->

 **Ange loggnivå**